 This course is available to students who successfully complete Introduction to Auto Tech.
-During this course, students gain additional knowledge on brake fundamentals and they learn diagnosis and repair of brake systems to include ABS, as well as engine theory, diagnosis, minor repairs and support systems of the automobiles.
+During this course, students additional knowledge fundamentals and they learn diagnosis and repair of brake systems to include ABS, as well as engine theory, diagnosis, minor repairs and support systems of the automobiles.
 The following topics are covered: power tools and lifts, testing and repair, battery theory, testing and service, fuel system theory, testing and repair of engines, cooling systems, lubrication systems, starting systems, and charging systems.